mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 ### Line 39: in the api-routes.js file, including an alert letting the user know they are now logged in if always betterthan sending back blank response.
 Something like : "The user entered is not logged in yet.
 Please use the login optins or click HERE to login!
 Thanks."

 ### Incorporate deeper levels of email validation in the `signup` and `login` pages to enhance privacy and safety for users.
 Currently, only a @ is required in between characters in the email and anything can be the passwod, which clearly does meet requirements of safety we are capabale of.

+### In the API-ROUTES.JS explanation, I would add console.logs throughout the route requests so we can verify everything is running correctly and connected.

+### Lastly, its good practice, or at least more consistent with other applications we've built, to place the "var app = express();" just before we declare the PORT.